Recommender systems based on graph embedding techniques: A comprehensive review: General graph embedding for recommendation

-It is positive that the above models based on general graph embedding that enhances the recommendation by employing side information have also made successful attempts in the industry.
-For instance, by taking the records of user's session-based online activities in Taobao as side information, Alibaba \cite{wang2018billion} constructed a weighted and directed network, which is comprised of user-item interactions in a continuous period \cite{wang2019survey} and can be employed in extracting hidden consumption habits of users to promote recommendation accuracy.
-In addition, SHINE \cite{wang2018shine} simultaneously takes the semantic networks, social networks, and profile networks of users as side information, using them to predict the sign of a sentiment link (i.e., user's attitudes towards an item) without analyzing textual information like user's comments on items.
+It is positive that the above thoughts of employing general graph embedding techniques into recommendation have also made successful attempts in the industry.
+For instance, by taking the records about user's session-based online activities in Taobao as side information, Alibaba \cite{wang2018billion} constructed a weighted and directed network that is comprised of user-item interactions in a continuous period \cite{wang2019survey} and that can be used to extract hidden consumption habits of users to promote recommendation accuracy.
+By taking the semantic networks, social networks and profile networks of users as side information simultaneously, SHINE \cite{wang2018shine} can predict the sign of a sentiment link (\textit{i.e.}, each of user's attitudes towards items) without analyzing textual information like user's comments on items.

-On the other hand, from the scenario-oriented perspective, the rest of this section retrospects the utilization of user's social information \cite{he2010social} and location information \cite{ding2018objectives} as side information in the recommendation, in which case recent years have pioneered the location-based social recommendation \cite{werneck2020survey} thriving for a long period.
-The reason is that user's online information is usually collected from online social platforms allowing users to express their needs, desires, and attitudes towards items and events by such as tweeting or posting.
-So, such information can reflect and record user's preferences for items more timely, sufficiently, and explicitly compared with user-item interactions \cite{zhao2014we}.
-Besides, the online information across multiple social platforms can be connected by users.
-For example, users are encouraged to use their social platform accounts (like Twitter or Weibo) to log on to Amazon or Taobao.
-This way enables user's comments on products, a type of social information revealing one's hobbies or demands shared on social platforms, to be employed in e-commerce recommender systems.
+On the other hand, from a scenario-oriented perspective, the rest of this section retrospects the utilization of user's social information \cite{he2010social, zhang2018social, chen2019integrating} and location information \cite{ding2018objectives} as side information in recommendation, in which case recent years have pioneered the location-based social recommendation \cite{werneck2020survey} thriving for a long period.
+In general, user's online information can be collected from online social platforms where users are allowed to express their needs, desires or attitudes towards items and events by such as tweeting or posting.
+This online information usually carries user's preferences for items, which is more timely and explicit compared with user-item interactions \cite{zhao2014we}.
+Collecting user's online information across multiple social platforms could link these different platforms together by their shared users.
+In other words, diverse side information could be therefore integrated in this way, which contributes to improving recommendation accuracy by collaboratively revealing more about user's preferences.
+In this regard, it is not to deny that users are encouraged to use their social platform accounts (like Twitter or Weibo) to log on to other online platforms like Amazon or Taobao, which enables user's comments on products, a type of social information revealing one's hobbies or demands shared on social platforms, to be employed in e-commerce recommender systems.